-During the year, a re-assessment order dated 21 March 2022 has been passed under section 143(3) r.w.s.
+Re-assessment order dated 21 March 2022 has been passed under section 143(3) r.w.s.
 147 of the Act, resulting gross tax liability of Rs.
 1,332.51 Crores (including interest of Rs.
 298.13 Crores) and net demand of Rs.
 5.01 Crores.
-On 16th April 2022, an appeal has been preferred before the Commissioner of Income Tax(Appeals) against the said re-assessment order which is pending adjudication.
+Further the demand of Rs.
+5.01 Crores is adjusted against the refund of F.Y.
+2021-22 (refer note no (w) below) On 16th April 2022, an appeal has been preferred before the Commissioner of Income Tax (Appeals) against the said re-assessment order which is pending adjudication.

 - r) The Board had filed its Return of Income for the financial year 2016-17, which has been taken up for assessment by the Department.
 During the previous year ended 31st March 2020, the Board has received assessment order for the financial year 2016-17 under section 143(3) of the Income tax Act, wherein exemption under section 11 has been denied and the income of the Board has been assessed in the status of an Association of Persons (AOP).
 The officer has assessed the gross total income of Rs.
 1,998.71 Crores, gross income tax liability of Rs.
 852.23 Crores (including interest Rs.
 142.01 crores) and demanded amount of Rs.
 572.36 Crores after adjusting available TDS.
 The Board has paid under protest an amount of Rs.
-430.34 Crores towards the said demand.
+430.34 Crores towards the said demand, further the balance demand of Rs.
+142.02 Crores is adjusted against the refund of FY 2013-14 (refer note no (o) above).
 Further, the Board has filed an appeal before Commissioner of Income Tax (Appeals) against the said assessment order.
 During the year ended 31st March 2021, an order dated 14th September 2020 had been issued by CIT(A) partly allowing the appeal by deleting the addition to the extent of Rs.
 10.58 Crores.
 The Board has filed an appeal before the ITAT, which is pending adjudication. - s) The Board had filed its Return of Income for the financial year 2017-18, which has been taken up for assessment by the Department.
-Subsequent to the year ended 31st March 2021, the Board has received assessment order for the financial year 2017-18 under section 143(3) of the Income Tax Act, wherein exemption under section 11 has been denied and the income of the Board has been assessed in the status of an Association of Persons (AOP).
-The officer has assessed the gross total income of Rs.
-2,076.40 Crores, gross income tax liability of Rs.
-897.75 Crores (including interest Rs.
-159.93 crores) and demanded amount of Rs.
-414.44 Crores after adjusting available TDS.
-The Board had filed an appeal before the Commissioner of Income Tax (Appeals) against the said assessment order which has been partially allowed vide order dated 27th March 2023.
-Against such order passed by the CIT(A), the Board has filed an appeal before the ITAT, which is pending adjudication.
-Subsequent to the year ended 31st March 2021, the Board has paid under protest an amount of Rs.
-82.90 Crores on 6th September 2021.
+Subsequent to the year ended 31st March 2021, the Board has received assessment order for the financial year 2017-18 under section 143(3) of the Income Tax

-SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2023
+SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2024